Biology Laboratory Techniques I

 2.2.
 Laboratory Component (LC, 40% - 8 points)

-At the end of each module, the evaluation elements (protocols filled with answers to the questions, activities in moodle or evaluation forms) provided by the teacher must be delivered.
-Each element has a certain value that will be indicated at the beginning of the activity.
-The distribution of these 8 values by the 4 modules will be as described below: 2.5 values distributed among the different evaluation elements corresponding to module 1; 1.5 values distributed among the different evaluation elements corresponding to module 2; 2 values distributed among the different evaluation elements corresponding to module 3; and 2 values distributed among the different assessment elements corresponding to module 4.
-The assessment elements delivered by students must be identified with the student''s name and shift (the lack of any of the requested data will be penalized).
+At the end of each module, the evaluation elements (protocols filled with the answers to the questions, online activities, exercises or evaluation forms) provided by the teacher should be delivered by group.
+The distribution of these 8 values by the different assessment elements delivered by the students will be as follows: 2 values for module 1; 1.5 values for module 2; 2.5 values for module 3; and 2 values for module module 4.
+The evaluation elements delivered by the students must be identified with the students'''' name, the shift and the group (the lack of any of the requested data will be penalized).

 2.3.
 Summative Component.
 (SC, 10% - 2 values)

 At 2 values will be subtracted 0.1 values for each lack of delay in practical classes; 0.2 points for each unjustified absence in practical classes and 0.5 points in case the unjustified absence could compromise the result of the next week''''s practical class.